EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Description: Contains all reactants that are part of the experiment.
 - reactions
   - Type: Reaction[]
-  - Description: Dictionary mapping from reaction IDs to reaction describing objects.
+  - Description: Dictionary mapping from reaction IDs to reaction-describing objects.
 - measurements
   - Type: Measurement[]
   - Description: Contains measurements that describe outcomes of an experiment.
 - equations
   - Type: Equation[]
   - Description: Contains ordinary differential equations that describe the kinetic model.
-- parameters
-  - Type: Parameter[]
-  - Description: Contains parameters that are part of the kinetic model.

 ## General information